aravind-sadharani/chandraveena/src/pages/about.md

 <notice-box>

 Here is a [downloadable biography](/assets/Biography.pdf), if you are looking for one.
-If you have a request, question or comment, or would like to get in touch with me, please leave me a note.
+If you would like to get in touch with me, please leave me a note.
 If you like my music, learn how you can support me in my continued endeavour to produce good music.
 Your feedback and patronage is very valuable to me.

 <div style="text-align:center">
 <my-button to="/contact/">Leave a Note</my-button>